ajaykumar-hackwarts/Mobile-Application-Security/AndroidBasics.md

 ## 5. Intent :

-- Intent : It is a communication mechanism (bridge) that carries information from one component to another.
+- Intents : It is a communication mechanism (bridge) that carries information from one component to another.

-- Types of Intent :
+- Types of Intents :

 1. Explicit Intent : You specify the exact component to start and this is used to send information from one activity to another in same application.